ADORSYS-GIS/wazuh-plugins/builders/suricata/README.md

 Environment overrides:

 - `RULE_BUNDLE`: Use a custom rules directory instead of the cached bundle.
-- `ALLOW_RULE_DOWNLOAD=1`: Let the builder auto-fetch using the pinned metadata when the cache is missing.
 - `RULES_CACHE`: Override the cache directory (default:
   `builders/suricata/rules-cache`).
 - `RULES_FLAVOR`: Defaults to `open` (only option today).